You are probably familiar with the idea that that early sports specialization increases the risk of injury.

 I suggest two things: movement variety in warmups and strength training.

 For gymnasts under 12 years old, movement-based warmups should be done in every training.
-We would want to do movements that don’t look like gymnastics at all.
+You want to do exercises that don’t look like gymnastics at all.

 You get the picture.